 Traditional solar panels can be integrated nicely with metal roofs.
 With clip-fastened standing seam roofs, the panels can be clamped onto the raised seams so that no or very few actual roof penetrations are necessary.
 With other types of metal roofs, penetrations of the roof will be necessary but there are many commercially available fastening brackets designed for water tightness that work very well.

 If you as a homeowner have plans for solar in the future, discuss those plans with your roofing contractor the next time you roof your home.
 Depending upon the type of roof you choose to have installed, it may be possible for the installer to take steps now that will simplify solar installation in the future.

 Metal roofs are ideal for solar installation.
 The durability of the metal roof will hold up to roof traffic when the solar array is installed and serviced.
 The metal roof will also easily last as long as the solar panels themselves.
 Additionally, a cool metal roof from Green American Home can help to increase the efficiency of the solar panels themselves.
 And, finally, using a metal roof to save energy while producing energy at the same time with solar, is the best of both worlds.

-While our current recommendation,is to stick to the tried and true traditional photovoltaic panels (which keep getting better all the time), we are pleased to say that there are other things on the horizon.
-At some point in the future, we believe that the coatings on metal roofs themselves will be suitable solar collectors.
+While our current recommendation today, is to stick to the tried and true traditional photovoltaic panels (which keep getting better all the time), we are pleased to say that there are other things on the horizon.
+We are anxiously watching the development of “solar shingles” and look forward to integrating them with our metal roofing systems.
 This truly will be a fully integrated solar roof that makes sense.